 - Monitoring the regulatory activities of the IFoA in relation to its members, including following up the IFoA's response to the FRC's earlier recommendations - through consideration of reports from the IFoA and the FRC's own independent assessments against indicators in the FRC's Actuarial Quality Framework;

-- Monitoring other developments, assessing those issues that could adversely affect public confidence in actuaries - against indicators in the FRC's Actuarial Quality Framework;
+- Monitoring other developments, assessing those issues that could adversely affect public confidence in actuaries;

 - Where appropriate, undertaking more detailed research and making formal and informal recommendations to the IFoA or recommending the development of new standards.

-In line with the FRC Plan 2017/18, the FRC's main priorities in relation to actuarial oversight are to:
+The FRC's main priority in relation to actuarial oversight is to: